Airfryfeast

 Air Fryer Spicy Ethiopian Doro Wat Chicken Drumsticks

-By Airfryfeast Test KitchenReviewed by Airfryfeast Editorial TeamPublished Apr 18, 2026 · Updated May 12, 2026
+By Airfryfeast Test KitchenReviewed by Airfryfeast Editorial TeamPublished Apr 18, 2026 · Updated Jun 18, 2026

-Ethiopian 35 mins air-fryer-friendlyspicyhigh-proteinhealthyeasygluten-freecrispfamily-friendlyweeknight-dinner30-minutes-or-less
+Ethiopian 35 mins air-fryer-friendlyspicyhigh-proteinhealthyeasygluten-freecrispfamily-friendlyweeknight-dinner30-minutes-or-lessv2

 Experience the bold, fiery flavors of Ethiopia with these Air Fryer Spicy Doro Wat Chicken Drumsticks.
 Made with aromatic berbere spice blend and a rich onion-tomato sauce adapted for the air fryer, this recipe delivers crispy, tender chicken packed with traditional heat and complexity—all ready in under 30 minutes.
 Ideal for a healthy, high-protein weeknight dinner that brings authentic Ethiopian cuisine to your table.